kimcrine/project_1/README.md

 # Summary
 ## Where in NYC are lottery retailers most found?
--First we read the NYS Lottery Retailer data
+-First we read in the NYS Lottery Retailer data.

--We then had to clean the data to only reflect the NYC zipcodes
+-We then had to clean the data to only reflect the NYC zipcodes.

--We then added boroughs to their respective zip codes
+-We then added boroughs to their respective zip codes.

--From this cleaned data set, we got the count of Lottery Retailers per borough
+-From this cleaned data set, we got the count of Lottery Retailers per borough.

--Then created bar chart
+-Then created bar charts.

 -We used the Census API to find the following fields for NYC: